ZeltaDred/Shopr/README.md

 ```
 - Doug Osborn

-> Doug is a senior at DSU majoring in IT with a minor in Computer Programming
+> Doug is a senior at DSU majoring in IT with a minor in Computer Programming.
 > He is currently interning at Scientific Toolworks and working on a  C++ & Javascript
 > data visualization project.
-Check out his profile at ([LinkedIn](https://www.linkedin.com/in/opensimian))
+Check out his profile at [LinkedIn](https://www.linkedin.com/in/opensimian).